 2. Create dedicated zones for outdoor living

-Bring the luxury feel to your backyard by zoning it with well-placed furniture.
+Bring the luxury feel to your backyard by zoning it, making outdoor furniture look expensive.
 This opens up the possibility that your backyard can also be a spot for socializing and entertaining.

 Think about how you have zoned the space using modern outdoor furniture, and much like you would with an open-plan indoor space, focus your attention on dividing it up.
 A smaller area for cooking, a coffee spot or reading nook.
 Even in a small backyard this is still possible - conversational seating area can carve an intimate zone within a larger, open space.

 Separating zones can bring a sense of sophistication and luxury to your backyard.
 'Creating separate play, dining, and lounging areas allows you to differentiate between formal and casual spaces,' says Christopher of Dameron Architecture.
 'Separating these spaces through screening plants like bamboo or tall grasses can add a sense of mystery.
 You want to explore and know what's around the corner.'